LaurentTardif/bibliography/devops/nginx/src/site/markdown/nginx.md

+### Special case

-### When the URI is changed inside a proxied location using the rewrite directive, and this same configuration will be used to process a request (break):
+When the URI is changed inside a proxied location using the rewrite directive, and this same configuration will be used to process a request (break):

     location /name/ {
         rewrite    /name/([^/]+) /users?name=$1 break;